 However, teeth whitening can help your enamel shine by improving the darker pigmented dentin that is beneath your enamel, as this is where stains often set in.
 When you decide to whiten your teeth, for the most part you are deciding to bleach the enamel of your teeth.
 For that reason it is important to talk with your dental professional about the best method of bleaching for your specific teeth.
 Depending on the health of your enamel, the heat from lasers associated with Zoom whitening or other laser whitening methods could cause permanent sensitivity and damage to the interior pulp of your teeth.

 There are a lot of factors that threaten the appearance of your teeth and the health of your enamel.
-That’s why it’s so important to take a proactive approach to protecting the integrity of your teeth, starting your enamel.
+That’s why it’s so important to take a proactive approach to protecting the integrity of your teeth, starting with your enamel.